All MCAD COVID-19 updates will be posted below and at mcad.edu/covid19

 This article gives a detailed walkthrough of the steps necessary to connect to the MCAD wireless network from a Windows computer, including screenshots.
 Due to MCAD's network security requirements, this process involves some extra configuration.
 In rare cases, some Windows devices may be unable to connect at all.
 For assistance, please contact helpdesk@mcad.edu or stop by the Help Desk in person with your device.

 1. Download and install the PEAP-GTC plugin.
 Click the link on the left to download a .zip containing the client.
-When it has finished downloading, unzip the files, choose the installer, and run the application by double clicking on it from the location where you extracted the files.
-Click through the installation wizard, agreeing to the terms and conditions.
+When it has finished downloading, unzip the files.
+Before running the installer:

-3. After you’ve restarted, go to the Network and Sharing Center in Control Panel.
+2. Go to Network and Sharing Center.
 You can get here by clicking the WiFi icon in the lower right corner, clicking “Network & Internet settings” and finding a link to “Network and Sharing Center” in the window that opens.
 You can also type “network and sharing center” into your search bar.

 5. In the “Network name” field, type “MCAD.”
 In the “Security type” field, select “WPA2-Enterprise.”
-Don’t change any other fields, and click Next.
+Do NOT change any other fields, and click Next.

 6. On the next screen, click “Change connection settings.”
 Go to the “Security” tab of the window that opens.